Backcountry Ski Course with Avalanche 1 Training

 Anyone who is planning on venturing into the backcountry without a professional guide or instructor needs a broad base of skills – everything from how to use climbing skins to an understanding of snow stability and avalanche safety.
 Depending on your goals and objectives, knowing how to build an improvised snow shelter and having experience camping in the snow and having techical rescue skills could be important too.
 This is why we offer a wide range of courses in the Cascades during the winter.

-With the updates and changes to the AIARE Curriculum (see the AIARE Rec 1 page for more information), we have also updated the ways that you can combine avalanche training with backcountry ski and winter mountaineering instruction.
+With the updates and changes to the AIARE Curriculum (see the AIARE Rec 1 page for more information), we have also updated the ways that you can combine avalanche training with backcountry skiing and winter mountaineering instruction.
 Instead of just a small handful of combinations, we have over a dozen!

 Below is a flowchart showing AAI's different winter course options, and how to progress from one to another as your skills, abilities, and knowledge grow.